xet7/TSC/README.md

 [mruby](https://github.com/mruby/mruby) into SMC.
 While it’s by no means complete yet, some results can already be seen.

+A daily-regenerated [website with the scripting API documentation](http://smcsdocs.quintilianus.eu) is also available.

 How to compile
 --------------